MagnusQuist/FedRL-Recommendation-Server/README.md

 # FedRL — Recommendation Server

 Federated RL recommendation server for the **Nudge2Green** thesis project.
-Exposes a food catalogue REST API and learning aggregation endpoints for Raspberry Pi clients running LinTS (Linear Thompson Sampling) in one of three experiment modes.
+Exposes a food catalogue REST API and training endpoints for clients running LinTS (Linear Thompson Sampling) in one of three experiment modes.

 ---